Excelsior Geyser

 Excelsior Geyser Crater, formerly known as Excelsior Geyser, is a dormant fountain-type geyser in the Midway Geyser Basin of Yellowstone National Park in the United States.
-Excelsior was named by the Hayden Geological Survey of 1871.
+Excelsior was named by Yellowstone superintendent P. W. Norris in 1881.

 Description

 The Excelsior Geyser pool discharges 4,000 to 4,500 gallons (15,100–17,000 L) of 199 F water per minute directly into the Firehole River.
 In the late 19th century (and possibly 1901), it was an active geyser that erupted frequently.
 Most eruptions were about 100 feet high, although some exceeded 300 ft in both height and width.
 It now boils as a productive hot spring most of the time.

 Activity

 Excelsior goes through periods of activity and inactivity.
-It was initially reported in 1869 as a large crater with a pool that had evidence of eruptions, but none were seen until 1881, at which point the geyser became active again.
-In 1888, photographer F. Jay Haynes took the only known photograph of the geyser in full eruption, capturing the power and violence of these eruptions.
-The eruptions of this period were described by Yellowstone superintendent Philetus Norris as:
+It was initially reported in 1869 as a large crater with a pool that had evidence of eruptions, but none were seen until 1881.
+Superintendent P. W. Norris describes the 1881 eruptions as:

-"...simply incredible, elevating to heights of 100 to 300 feet, sufficient water to render the Fire Hole River, nearly 100 yards wide, [into] a foaming torrent of steaming hot water, and hurling rocks of from one to 100 pounds in weight, like those from an exploded mine, over surrounding acres."
+"...simply incredible, elevating to heights of from 100 to 300 feet sufficient water to render the rapid Fire Hole River, nearly 100 yards wide, a foaming torrent of steaming hot water, and hurling rocks of from 1 to 100 pounds weight, like those from an exploded mine, over surrounding acres."